Best swimskins reviewed for racing in 2024

 The brand that invented the triathlon wetsuit describes the Hydrospeed as ‘the simplest, most powerful swimskin on the market’, claiming that where others ‘compromise performance for fashion’, Quintana Roo’s focusses on performance at a fair price.

-While we’ve found some short-sleeved swim skins restrictive in the past, we experienced no restriction or discomfort whatsoever in the Hydrospeed, which allowed us to focus on what matters – swimming fast.
+While I’ve found some short-sleeved swim skins restrictive in the past, I experienced no restriction or discomfort whatsoever in the Hydrospeed, which allowed me to focus on what matters – swimming fast.

 The zipper is fast and easy to undo for a speedy transition, while a choice of seven sizes means everyone should find a size to suit them.

-The affordable price and equally impressive performance make this best in test.
+The affordable price and equally impressive performance make this the best swimskin on test.
+JS

-Verdict: A super comfortable, short-sleeved suit without any restriction, 91%
+Verdict: A super comfortable, short-sleeved suit without any restriction.

 HUUB Race

-In the water, the hydrophobic fabric did its job, and we experienced very little restriction across the chest.
+In the water, the hydrophobic fabric did its job, and I experienced very little restriction across the chest.

 Huub says the suit has ‘high compression to reduce frontal area’, and while the compression isn’t as great as the offerings from Roka or Sailfish, the slightly more relaxed fit might be appreciated by some swimmers.

-A fulllength zip guard covers the easy-unlock rear zipper to prevent any discomfort, and the leg grippers hug your thighs while being nice and easy to get in position before you set off.
+A full-length zip guard covers the easy-unlock rear zipper to prevent any discomfort, and the leg grippers hug your thighs while being nice and easy to get in position before you set off.
+JS

 Huub Agilis

-The Agilis was developed with Ali Brownlee leading up to his 2019 assault on the Ironman World Champs, and Huub claim they’ve come up with the fastest swimskin in the world to help him pursue his dream.
+The Agilis was developed with Ali Brownlee leading up to his 2019 assault on the Ironman World Champs, and Huub claims its come up with the fastest swimskin in the world to help him pursue his dream.

 Developed using their M.A.D.
-(Measurement of Active Drag) system, Huub say they’ve made the suit tight in all the right places, which shifts your centre of buoyancy and lowers surface drag, and have also added buoyancy and high compression around the core to keep you stabilised through the water.
+(Measurement of Active Drag) system, Huub says its made the suit tight in all the right places, which shifts your centre of buoyancy and lowers surface drag, and have also added buoyancy and high compression around the core to keep you stabilised through the water.

-The legs are clad in super-thick panels and, while we don’t doubt that Huub have added them to decrease drag, getting the suit in position correctly took a considerable amount of effort, and in the water it felt a touch claustrophobic.
+The legs are clad in super-thick panels and, while I don’t doubt that Huub has added them to decrease drag, getting the suit in position correctly took a considerable amount of effort, and in the water it felt a touch claustrophobic.

-Verdict: a fast, compressive and tech-laden swimskin, but with very little give in the legs 81%
+Verdict: A fast, compressive and tech-laden swimskin, but with very little give in the legs.

 Orca RS1